 The hand-inlaid wood rosette and premium gold tuners put your best foot forward in the cosmetic sense.
 You also have the Fishman Prefix ProBlend pickup system built right in.

 The GK Pro Negra has a traditional classical guitar design, with its solid European spruce top and Spanish-style fan bracing.
 Fan bracing is preferred for flamenco guitars over lattice bracing, allowing the guitar’s top to vibrate more freely.

 Because of its construction, this model will perhaps feel the most comfortable to even pure classical guitar players.
 It has so many standard classical features that it feels less of a crossover than most cutaways.
 Even the thinner neck can be gotten used to quickly considering it is only 1.96” as against a normal 2”.
 It plays and feels like a classical guitar.
-The extra body and volume afforded by the electronics will feel a good addition.
+The extra body and volume afforded by the electronics will feel like a good addition.

-On the other hand, acoustic players will get as close a taste of the real thing with the GK Negra as is practical while enjoying the cutaway design, full-bodied volume and the electronic amplification.
+On the other hand, acoustic players will get as close a taste of the real thing with the GK Negra as is practical while enjoying the cutaway design, full-bodied volume and electronic amplification.

 Happy voices from the web (paraphrased) for the GK Pro Negra from Cordoba:

 I am a classical player who dabbles in a bit of finger-picking pop.
 This is a great guitar.

 In comparison to my Takemine C132S, which has a louder bass response, this GK Pro is good in the treble range.
 The electronics are exceptional.
 You get an onboard pickup and a microphone and you can blend the two to get the sound you want.

 I use it for outdoor gigs, wedding ceremonies, online teaching and gigs in noisy spaces that require amplification.